eludris/docs/src/models/files.md

+# File related models

-# FileMetadata object
+## FileMetadata object

 Holds file type-dependent information of a file stored on Effis.
 This can be one of four variants:

 ## Text